Original Postcard Art from the Iraq Ministry of Culture 1998

 A Film by Michel Vuillermet and Jean Pierre Beaurenaut NTSC DVD 52:00 Minutes

 Produced by Les Films du Village and Planet Group Entertainment.

-If you have been following recent convulsions in Syria and Iraq, you have noticed that the civil war supressed by the secular Saddam in his era, and the turmoil the Bush Administration put in play after Saddam was toppled from power, and the failed Obama exit plan, has turned into a full blown war with ISIS.
+If you have been following recent convulsions in Syria and Iraq, you have noticed that the civil war supressed by the secular Saddam in his era, and the turmoil the Bush Administration put in play after Saddam was toppled from power, and the failed exit plan, has created a full blown war with ISIS, and a cold war with Russia.
 To fully understand how things were before and during the Saddam era, and before the Iraq wars began, you need to watch this film.
 You will understand how Saddam kept the lid on things for over three decades.
 Yes he was corrupt, hard fisted, and despotic, but he kept the country secular, and played a serious role in middle-east stability.
 How did he do it?
 How did he "keep the peace"?

 He was the Master of Baghdad.

 In the cities and surrounding countryside of Iraq, many buildings and crossroads still display a few of the tens of thousands of giant portraits that glorified Saddam Hussein.
 Today, they are faded by the sun, worn by the weather, and tattered like posters from a long forgotten film, featuring a withered star.

 But the star’s power over the people had seemed irreversible.
 Before, during and shortly after the Iraq War of 2003, in the world beyond Baghdad, his ability to threaten had not faltered…like a bad guy in a comic strip.

 Now that he’s been captured, and executed, the scene may no doubt change for the better, maybe not.